coding-excercises/covid-chat-bot/README.md

 For more details on the idea and inspiration behind this bot is at my [**blog**](https://www.rajansview.com/2020/07/a-hyper-local-crowd-sourced-data-driven.html).

-# Covid Chat Bot Demo
+# DISCO Bot Demo
-This is a demo of the local covid chat bot in Telegram (on iPhone).
-The bot itself is running on a Raspberry Pi 3.
+This is a demo of the a local DISCO chat bot in Telegram (on iPhone).
+The bot backend itself is running on a Raspberry Pi 3.

 ![Covid Chat Bot Demo](https://github.com/rajanm/covid-chat-bot/blob/master/Mobile-Telegram-Covid-Chat-Bot.gif)